DHTMLX/docs-diagram/docs/api/data_collection/getitem_method.md

 ### Returns

-The object of an item
+The method returns the object of an item

 ### Example